cchdo/exchange/docs/introduction.rst

 In the standard way of writing code points, this would be written as U+0041.
 You may notice that the unicode point for the calital letter A is the same as in ASCII, this feature was exploited to create the most common text encoding on the internet, UTF-8.

-Charicter encodings were created to represent, in binary, all the code points allowed within unicode.
+Character encodings were created to represent, in binary, all the code points allowed within unicode.
 One encoding in particular has become the dominant one for text on the internet [#f1]_, UTF-8.
 UTF-8 is a variable length encoding, meaning a character can take anywhere from 1 to 6 bytes to represent.
 In UTF-8 the first 127 characters of unicode are encoded with only byte.